 - Movement to music

-Although the professional field of music therapy began gaining momentum after World War II to assist veterans experiencing Post-Traumatic Stress Disorder,2 music therapy is used today with a wide variety of individuals.
-Because music is both specialized and far-reaching, music therapy can help with a variety of needs.
-Music therapists often address mental, physical, developmental, emotional, social, and spiritual needs.
+Although the professional field of music therapy began gaining momentum after World War II to assist veterans experiencing post-traumatic stress disorder, music therapy is used today with a wide variety of individuals.2 Music therapists often address mental, physical, developmental, emotional, social, and spiritual needs.
 They are trained to use music to meet these needs throughout all stages of life.

-Music therapy can provide support in pregnancy, birth, and postpartum,3,4,5 and is also effective in fostering development for premature babies in NICUs.1 As children grow, music therapy can be used to help children reach developmental milestones and improve social and self-regulation skills.7 Research shows that adolescents receiving music therapy experience growth in identity formation, resilience, connectedness, and feelings of competence.8 Music therapy is effective for adults who may experience mental health needs, neurologic disorders, or substance use disorders, and can also assist with general wellness.
+Music therapy can provide support in pregnancy, birth, and postpartum, and is also effective in fostering development for premature babies in NICUs.1,3,4,5 Music therapy is effective for adults who may experience mental health needs, neurologic disorders, or substance use disorders, and can also assist with general wellness.

 Specific areas of need music therapy can address include: